Quarry Bank: Mount Pleasant Primary School

 The school covers the 3-11 age range, including a nursery unit which opened in the early 1990s around the time that the existing school buildings were expanded.
 It also had 12-year-olds on its roll from 1972 to 1990.

+Other schools

 The other local primary school is Quarry Bank Primary School, in the High Street, which opened in 1935 and was rebuilt in 2011.

 The local secondary school is Thorns Collegiate Academy, an 11-16 academy and former comprehensive, which opened in September 1977 to replace the former boys and girls secondary modern schools in Coppice Lane, which had been built in the 1930s.
 The first building at the site actually opened about five years earlier as an annexe to the Coppice Lane site.
 Three more buildings were added at the site between 1980 and 1991, by which time the school had 1,200 pupils on its roll.